-BNPP AM has adopted investor protection rules regarding the prevention and management of any incurred or potential conflicts of interest by implementing a Conflicts of Interest Policy and an associated Conflicts of Interest Inventory.
+BNPP AM Belgian Branch has adopted investor protection rules regarding the prevention and management of any incurred or potential conflicts of interest by implementing a Conflicts of Interest Policy and an associated Conflicts of Interest Inventory.
 This policy and inventory is regularly updated in order to ensure its accuracy and exhaustiveness.

-Detailed information regarding the Conflicts of Interest Policy can be found on the BNPP AM website under the "MiFID" footer: www.bnpparibas-am.
+Information regarding the Conflicts of Interest Policy can be found on the BNPP AM Belgian Branch website under the "MiFID" footer: www.bnpparibas-am.be.